-- Hempstead Schools Federation will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using Hempstead Schools Federation provided or approved communication channels; school-provided Office 365 email accounts and phone numbers and MS Teams accounts. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our school behaviour policy and Acceptable Use Policies. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP). - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-The school will be informed who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.
+- Chattenden Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using Chattenden Primary School provided or approved communication channels; for example, Chattenden Primary School parent mail - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL.

+- Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with this and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Policy - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+Chattenden Primary School will be informed of who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parental controls are implemented at home.